Hwahyejang: History

 The basic form of the Korean shoe was developed during the Three Kingdoms era, although earlier forms date back to prehistoric times.
 During the early Joseon period as many as 30 professional shoemakers were employed at court.
 The shoemaking caste, however, was considered cheonmin, the lowest possible caste.
 At this time, shoes were an important indicator of a person's profession or social status, with designs, colours and styles varying depending on social caste or occupation.
 However, after the Gabo Reform of 1894, traditional leather shoes became less popular, and in the twentieth century were largely superseded by rubber gomusin.

-Since the release of Kim Yong-ik's short story Wedding Shoes and the film Ggotsin ("flower shoes") the term ggotsin has become a popular alternative name for classical Korean shoes.
+Since the release of Kim Yong-ik's short story Wedding Shoes and the film Ggotsin ("flower shoes") the term ggotsin (or Kkotsin) has become a popular alternative name for classical Korean shoes.
 Hwahye are still worn for special occasions such as royal weddings, and for days of national mourning.
 In 2004 the art of shoemaking was recognised as an Important Intangible Cultural Property of Korea.